Can JetBlue Airways Corporation (JBLU) Remain Competitive?

-JetBlue Airways Corporation (NASDAQ:JBLU) went up by 1.25% from its latest closing price compared to the recent 1-year high of $16.65.
-The company’s stock price has collected 0.25% of gains in the last five trading sessions.
+JetBlue Airways Corporation (NASDAQ:JBLU) went up by 3.03% from its latest closing price compared to the recent 1-year high of $16.65.
+The company’s stock price has collected -2.74% of loss in the last five trading sessions.
 WSJ Video reported on 08/22/22 that Big Five Airline?
 How a Combined JetBlue and Spirit Could Compete

 Is It Worth Investing in JetBlue Airways Corporation (NASDAQ :JBLU) Right Now?